This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Variations to Try

-• Oil: Instead of oil you can use butter to sauté the vegetables.
+• Oil: Instead of oil, you can use butter to sautรฉ the vegetables.

-• Vegetables: Spinach, green beans, peas, zucchini, canned tomatoes, corn, or even potatoes are some things to try.
+• Vegetables: Try spinach, green beans, peas, zucchini, canned tomatoes, corn, or even potatoes.

 • Seasoning: Try adding or substituting any herbs for fresh or dry.

-• Broth: Switch out your chicken broth for turkey broth or bone broth for different variations.
+• Broth: Switch your chicken broth for turkey or bone broth for different variations.

 Close view of chicken noodle soup in a ladle.